oney/sequelize-proxy/README.md

 # Sequelize proxy

-This package add a proxy layer on Sequelize to optimize queries by gather multiple queries such as findByPk and get<Association> and merge them to one single query.
+This package add a proxy layer on Sequelize to optimize queries by gathering multiple queries such as findByPk and get(Association) and merge them to one single query.

 This package can easily and elegantly solve N+1 problem on GraphQL.